Xiaomi pad 5

 The Xiaomi Pad 5 has been on the market in China for a few weeks.
 There is even a Pro version there, which is a bit better equipped in detail.
 After all, the Xiaomi Pad 5 only reached the global market a short time after the China release.

-By the way, Goboo now also has the Xiaomi Smart Pen in stock.
+Incidentally, Goboo also has the Xiaomi Smart Pen in stock.
 This makes it easy to write and draw on the tablet.
-You can get this for 79 euros under this one Link .
+You can get this “add-on” for 75 euros under this one Link .

 Xiaomi Pad 5: design and workmanship

 “Can I have a quick look on your iPad?” - those were the first words I was allowed to hear when the Xiaomi Pad 5 was in the house for two days and happened to be on the sofa when friends were visiting.

 Those familiar with both devices would immediately notice the difference.
 However, if you don't own any of the tablets, you can confuse the iPad and the Xiaomi Pad 5.
 It cannot be denied that Xiaomi and many other manufacturers like to be inspired by Apple.
 But let's be honest.
 Nobody reinvents the wheel (tablet).